BjorHart/test1/Vuforia/README.md

     - It will be difficult to improove the Time Series Chart until Vuforia brings a update, we therefore recommend shying away from using this feature for the time being.
 * Joint movement
     - One of our big challenges during was to enable the Robot Arms ability to rotate about joints in Vuforia Studio.
 We did however find a very good solution to this.
 By using the PTC software [Creo Parametric](https://www.ptc.com/en/products/cad/creo/parametric) we were able to divide our Robot Arm into Assemblies and Subassemblies which the Vuforia Studio software recognized, thereby we could divide our Robot Arm into different items and then implement application parameters to the desired items.
 A more detailed guide of this process can be found [here](https://community.ptc.com/t5/Vuforia-Studio/Mechanism-Concept-in-Vuforia-Studio-How-to-make-rotation-more/td-p/552743).

-### Disclaimer
-The following code was entirely or partly copied: